rupert648/pert.dev/blog/content/posts/aws-lambda-hashmap-bug.md

 Seeing as it was our job, we investigated our layer - and started where any experienced engineer would at the commits which had been added to the codebase since the last release, after which when the bug began to occur.

-This is where the innocuous commit titled something along the lines of "optimised n+1 problem for tag fetching from cms", authored by yours truly.
+This is where we saw the innocuous commit titled something along the lines of "optimised n+1 problem for tag fetching from cms", authored by yours truly.

 ## The N+1 Problem